Not actually Erin. & is used with permission. |

 My Recommendation: A+

 If you're a human being who poops, buy this.
-It's more comfortable than dry wiping, it is probably better for your septic system to flush less toilet paper, and the paper you do use will last longer.
-It's easy to install, it's great if you have health problems (including reduced flexibility), and if you register it comes with a 2 year warranty.
+It's more comfortable than dry wiping, it's probably better for the long-term function of your septic system to flush less toilet paper, and the paper you do use will last longer.
+It's easy to install, it's great if you have health problems (including reduced flexibility that makes wiping difficult), and if you register it comes with a 2 year warranty.

 If it ever breaks, I'll be sure to let you know.